How Truly Natural Healing Actually Works

 pleasures ---- more than even life itself, sometimes. ---- This

-widely-popular view of illness sort of "absolves" us of much of the
+widely-popular view of illness sort of "absolves" us of much of

-responsibility for the consequences of our unwise lifestyle
+the responsibility for the consequences of our unwise lifestyle

 choices.)
-So, now it's automatically and thoughtlessly accepted
+So, now it's automatically and thoughtlessly accepted by

-by (and apparently a part of the "personal religion" of) both the
+(and apparently a part of the "personal religion" of) both the

-religious AND irreligious overwhelming majority of the "western
+religious AND irreligious overwhelming majority of the "western world".

-other cultures.
-And, yes, "non-religious" people CAN have such
+And, yes, "non-religious" people CAN have such feelings --- observe how

-feelings --- observe how SOME environmentalists, "animal rights"
+SOME environmentalists, "animal rights" activists and other validly

-activists and other validly well-intentioned "crusaders" exibit what
+well-intentioned "crusaders" exibit what amount to DEEPLY "religious"

-amount to DEEPLY "religious" feelings about their cause --- even
+feelings about their cause --- even when they profess no religion.)
+In

-certainly become grossly misunderstood, if not completely distorted.
+any case, reality has almost certainly become grossly misunderstood, if

 -----------------------